 The mind hates uncertainty.
 Fear is the thing that’s created when there’s any sense of unknown or uncertain times.
 We’re living in the greatest of uncertainty and uncertain times at the moment, which is why the book is well-timed to meet the moment.
 I’m not here to talk about my book.
 I want to get your thoughts on uncertainty.
 One of the things we discuss is how resilience is, in essence, an antidote to that uncertainty.
 Resilience isn’t one amorphous thing.
 It’s a setup question.
 I even ask somebody how they define it because there are as many definitions for resilience as there are people you would ask how to define it.

 What we have found out through research is that it can be chunked into four zones, mental, emotional, physical and spiritual.
 You are among other things known as a brain expert.
 I want to talk about the mental side of it.
-I want to talk about leading a company and working with other people who are interested in this and in elevating their results, how it is that you create mental resilience?
+As a leadership keynote speaker, I want to talk about leading a company and working with other people who are interested in this and in elevating their results, how it is that you create mental resilience?
 I want to know what that looks like for you, and where you can point to something that would help to alleviate some of the uncertainty that has people in abject fear.
 Some folks are stuck at this moment even.

 It’s a complex question that can go down a variety of different channels.
 Think about going to the gym.

 I’ll target it a little bit more.
 You do something called Brain-A-Thon.
 With a person that wants to work on their mental resilience or their resiliency between the years thing, what does that look like for a person when it comes to working that out when they’re working out in the NeuroGym, your company?